OneSignal/OneSignal-Unity-SDK/MIGRATION_GUIDE_v3_to_v5.md

     // We recommend removing the following code and instead using an In-App Message to prompt for notification permission. var result = await OneSignal.Notifications.RequestPermissionAsync(true);

+_For iOS: Remove any usages of `setLaunchURLsInApp` as the method and functionality has been removed._

 If your integration is not user-centric, there is no additional startup code required.
 A user is automatically created as part of the push subscription creation, both of which are only accessible from the current device and the OneSignal dashboard.

 If your integration is user-centric, or you want the ability to identify as the same user on multiple devices, the OneSignal SDK should be called once the user has been identified: